+1-888-360-0001 8:00AM to 6:00PM EST

 CRP is a protein produced by the liver in response to inflammation

-CRP, or C-reactive protein, is a biomarker produced by the liver that has been linked to signs of inflammation in the body.
+CRP, or C-reactive protein, is a biomarker produced by the liver linked to signs of inflammation in the body.
 When our bodies experience an injury or infection, the liver responds by producing CRP, which can then be measured as an indicator of disease activity.
 Monitoring CRP levels for those with chronic inflammatory conditions can help pinpoint when treatment should be adjusted to reduce inflammation and related symptoms.
 Though it’s important to recognize that elevated CRP doesn’t necessarily mean a person is ill, it can be an important tool for identifying when intervention may help manage imbalances in health.

 High CRP levels can indicate various conditions, such as infection, autoimmune disease, or cancer